Who doesn’t love a little chocolate?

 The history of chocolate–in five paragraphs

 The Mayans mixed cocoa with peppers, cornmeal and other foods to create a strong drink that was used for religious ceremonies and a wide variety of medicinal purposes.
 This wasn’t the sweet confection we are so familiar with now, rather this was a very bitter and thick “bitter water” or xocoatl–which we derived the word chocolate from.
-The Mayans brewed xocoatl to treat everything from an upset stomach, low energy and libido, to lowering fevers, expectorating phlegm, treating blood in the stools and diarrhea.
+The Mayans brewed xocoatl to treat everything from an upset stomach, low energy and libido, lowering fevers, expectorating phlegm, treating blood in the stools and diarrhea.
 It was also used to regulate sleep–by either encouraging it or prohibiting–a dynamic little trait of chocolate.
-Woman used it treat patterns of deficiency including anemia, infertility and decreased breast milk production.
+Woman used it to treat patterns of deficiency including anemia, infertility and decreased breast milk production.

 By 1200 C.E. the Aztecs had conquered the Mayan culture, along with it they had taken a love for cocoa.
 Montezuma seemed obsessed with drinking chocolate, believing it to be a powerful aphrodisiac and enlightening drink.
 Rumor has it he would drink up to 50 golden goblets of chocolate a day, throwing away every goblet after drinking from it–wee bit of decadence there.
 The pods of the cacao bean soon became of form of currency and a basis for the Aztec culture.

 Skip forward to 1492, Columbus returns to Spain from the Americas and presents a handful of cocoa beans to King Ferdinand and Quean Isabella–apparently they were less than impressed, preferring to delve into gold, they disregarded the beans.
 In 1528, chocolate finally makes it back to Spain again.
 This time Cortès presents it to King Charles V who pays more than a passing interest in cocoa.
 Charles provides Cortès with supplies and monies necessary to fund his new plantations in South America.
 Cortès, who disliked the bitter drink, sets about trying to find a way to make chocolatl more palatable to his own tastes.
 He begins blending cocoa with sugar and spices such as vanilla, nutmeg and cinnamon.
 Voila!
-The resultant confections became a treasured, decadent treat enjoyed by the Spanish nobles who would hoard them nearly 100 years before sharing the secret with the rest of the world.
+The resultant confections became a treasured, decadent treat enjoyed by the Spanish nobles who would hoard them for nearly 100 years before sharing the secret with the rest of the world.

 The nutritional benefits of chocolate

 There is no doubt that chocolate is a powerful food, but chocolate’s nutritional profile will vary depending upon what the cocoa is mixed with.
 The FDA recognizes true chocolate as a mix of cocoa bean fat and sugar.
 Milk chocolate can derive up to 20% of its fat from milk.
+Here’s a quick overview.

 Unsweetened chocolate– A 3 1/2 oz serving provides 500 calories, 12.5 grams of protein, 0 cholesterol (zip, zilch) and 52 grams of fat, and 29 grams of carbohydrates.

-Semisweet chocolate–A 3 1/2 oz serving provides 475 calories, 4.2 grams of protein, 30 grams of fat, and 53 milligrams of flavonoids.
+Semisweet chocolate--A 3 1/2 oz serving provides 475 calories, 4.2 grams of protein, 30 grams of fat, and 53 milligrams of flavonoids.

 The darker and more bitter the chocolate the higher the medicinal value.
 Once sugar and fillers are added to chocolate the quicker we move away from the healthy highlights of the cacao bean’s nature.